 These are testing times.

-After we conduct trials considering all of these variables, we then move to the design phase of your extruder, including any necessary ancillary equipment.
-This is based on the understanding we’ve built of your objectives and constraints; the type of extruder, and kind of screw/barrel selection; and including the mixer, batch size and level of intensity required..
+After the trials, the design phase of the extruder and necessary ancillary equipment is determined based on the understanding of objectives and constraints, type of extruder and screw/barrel selection, and the mixer, batch size, and level of intensity required.

 We leave no stone unturned in our testing process, and by far the most important aspect is the health and safety of the people using the machine.
 This is why safety training is included as part of our standard testing process.
 The training involves a full understanding of the risks involved with the safety guarding of the machine, its hot surfaces, and sharp hazards like the cutter head.
 We’ll also train you on where personnel should position themselves around the extruder and ensure safe operation.